All Schools and Colleges are supported by the School Health Nurse Service.

 School nurses are trained to help with emotional health, and can refer you to specialised services if you need it.

-I have to care for my disabled mum (or parent/carer/sister/brother) – where can I get help?
+I have to care for my disabled or ill parent (or other family member) – where can I get help?

-Young carers are entitled to special support; let the school nurse know what is happening and they can help you to get the right support.
+Young carers are entitled to special support.
+You can let any staff member know you are caring for someone at home.
+You can also tell the school nurse who will help you to get the right support.

 Your school nurse knows the right agencies to help you, and can give you accurate information on the risks to your health.

 Will the School Health Nurse tell my parents/carers/teacher what I discuss with them?